neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encoding.md

 ![](table1.JPG)

 As mentioned above, binary is the numeral system that computers "understand".
 The binary representation of these two files are literally how these files are stored in the computer (as what are known as bits, `1`s and `0`s, on the computer).
 The hex and decimal representation are just different ways of representing those bits.
 We can see that every byte in binary (1 byte is equal to 8 bits) lines up with 2 hex characters.
 And we can see what those same values would be if they were represented in decimal.
+For reference, the largest 1 byte binary value is `11111111` (`255` in decimal), which is `ff` in hex.
 But even armed with this understanding of hex and binary, there's still a lot to go.
 How does all this relate to the contents of `file1.txt`?

 > ## This file uses an ASCII encoding